 - painless, swollen lymph nodes (especially in the neck and armpits)

 - enlargement of the liver or spleen

 - red spots on the skin, called petechiae

 - fever or chills

 - frequent infections

-Complete Blood Counts determine the numbers of RBCs, WBCs, and platelets in the blood.
+There are a number of different tests that can be used to diagnose leukemia.
+A complete blood count determines the numbers of RBCs, WBCs, and platelets in the blood.
 Looking at your blood under a microscope can also determine if the cells have an abnormal appearance.